soylentOrange/esp32-sveltekit/docs/factorysettings.md

 - guest/guest
 - admin/admin

 The JWT secret used to sign authentication tokens is generated randomly.
-You can look look it up in the users menu:
+You can find it in the Users menu:

 <figure markdown="span">
   ![Screenshot_users](media/Screenshot_users.png){ height="320" width="490" }